 - Emphasize the benefits of your product and draw visitors attention not to yourself but to them.

 - According to Adobe Consumer Content Survey, the three most important characteristics of a good website for most consumers are accuracy, informational value, and simplicity.
-So, try to write short headlines which are straight to the point and don’t overwhelm your descriptions with unnecessary information.
+So, try to write short headlines that are straight to the point and don’t overwhelm subscribers with descriptions or unnecessary information.

 - Ask users to take action, telling them where to click in order to sign up, make a purchase, or contact you.
-Experiment with the CTA text.
-Sometimes, even what seems like a too simple “Click here” text might improve your conversions by 30%.
+Experiment with your CTA text.
+Sometimes, even what seems like an overly simple “Click here” text might improve your conversions by 30%.
 Create a sense of urgency to motivate users to make a decision right away.

 - Always check your grammar and spelling.
 Some users may avert their eyes from your landing page if they see any mistakes.